“This beginning of signs Jesus did in Cana of Galilee, and manifested His glory; and His disciples believed in Him.” (John 2:11 NKJV)

 Is it to justify people before God?
 Certainly Not!

-What then is the purpose of the Law?
+What, then, is the purpose of the Law?

-It is to serve as a tutor or guide to bring man to Christ to be justified and saved by faith!
+The Law serves as a tutor or guide to bring man to Christ to be justified and saved by faith!

 The Scripture amply affirms these truths.